-Backpacking in Brazil is challenging due to its sheer size and relative cost in comparison to its near neighbours.
+Backpacking Brazil is challenging due to its sheer size and relative cost in comparison to its near neighbours.
 Nonetheless it is a hugely rewarding challenge.
 The country makes up a giant chunk of the South American continent with thousands of miles of stunning coastline, wonderful waterfalls and national parks.
-You can spend months alone visiting all this before even contemplating venturing into the vast Amazon Rainforest which makes up the North and West of the country.
-Developing rapidly it may be but Brazilians have not forgotten how to party and visiting during Carnaval season is an experience you will never forget.
+Read on for our full Brazil backpacking route.

 TIME NEEDED – 2 MONTHS

-This is based on January 2017 prices and exchange rates.
-That’s just under 10,000 Reales in local currency.
+This is based on January 2020 prices and exchange rates.
+That’s around 13,000 Reales in local currency.
 Brazil isn’t cheap these days and is considerably more expensive than most countries in South America.
-This does not include the cost of flights to/from Brazil, visas or travel insurance.
+This budget is designed for shoestring travellers and does not include the cost of flights to/from Brazil, visas or travel insurance.

-Sao Paulo is South America’s biggest city and with three major international airports it is very accessible from wherever you’re coming from and a logical starting point for a trip around Brazil.
-Opinions of the cities are its fair to say mixed amongst travellers and Brazilians alike.
-To some it’s a large and dangerous crime-ridden city that’s difficult to get around and has little of interest to visitors anyway.
+São Paulo is South America’s biggest city and with three international airports, it is very accessible from wherever you’re coming from and a logical starting point for a trip around Brazil.
+Opinions of the city itself is its fair to say mixed amongst travellers and Brazilians alike.
+To some it’s a large and dangerous crime-ridden city that’s difficult to get around and has little of major interest to visitors anyway.

-Others see it is a lively and diverse 21st century metropolis with great shopping and by South American standards an open-minded attitude towards issues such as homosexuality which is still considered a taboo in much of the continent.
+Others see it as a lively and diverse 21st century metropolis.
+While it may lack the iconic monuments of other cities, there are still loads of things to do in São Paulo.
+It has great shopping and by South American standards an open-minded attitude towards a range of issues including homosexuality which is still considered taboo in much of the continent.
 Even if it’s for just a day or two, it’s worth experiencing and if you don’t like it then move on.

 This cosmopolitan city in the south of the country has a great history and is home to a mixed population that descends from various parts of Europe.
 It boasts a lively arts and music scene and has a famous ‘old city’ district in the centre which is over 300 years old.
 If Sao Paulo was too much for you then Curitiba may be much more to your taste as one of the safest and cleanest cities in Brazil.